mweel1/usa_high_level/department-of-education/index.md

 # Federal Department of Education

-The federal grant system will provide technology and grant funding to states to help manage their school districts via the federal department of education.
+The department of education grant system will provide technology and grant funding to states, and then ultimately districts to help manage their school districts via the federal department of education.

 ## Starting a School